van de Beek, Donny

 Stadium: Old Trafford

-Betting prediction: Manchester United 1 – 1 Paris Saint-Germain
+Betting prediction: Manchester United 2 – 1 Arsenal

-The Red Devils welcome PSG to the Old Trafford in Manchester on Wednesday for this UEFA Champions League match.
+The Red Devils welcome Arsenal to Old Trafford in Manchester on Sunday for this Premier League match.

-Manchester United vs Paris Saint-Germain: What are the betting odds?
+Manchester United vs Arsenal: What are the betting odds?

-Manchester United vs Paris Saint-Germain – recent form and head to head statistics
+Manchester United vs Arsenal – recent form and head to head statistics

 Liverpool FC vs Manchester United FC - 0:0